andreasmuelder/statecharts.online/chapters/04-composite-states.md

 ---
 title: Composite States – Organizing Behavior with Hierarchy
 layout: chapter
+description: Use composite states to structure complex behavior with hierarchy, keeping large statecharts readable and maintainable.
 ---

 As your statechart grows, you'll likely end up with more and more states.
 Things can get messy fast — diagrams become hard to read, logic gets harder to follow, and reuse becomes difficult.